 The University of Sydney Business School is home to leading national research centres in areas such as accounting, industrial relations, securities, and transport and logistics management.

-Our influential research centres include the Workplace Research Centre, one of Australia's leading research and training centres in the area of the world of work.
-Institute of Transport and Logistics Studies which is a world-renowned centre for the study of transport management, logistics and supply chain management.
+Our influential research centre, the Institute of Transport and Logistics Studies is a world-renowned centre for the study of transport management, logistics and supply chain management.

 Supporting quality and innovative teaching

 The University of Sydney Business School is continually developing its programs to meet changing student and community needs.
 As a result, we offer our students contemporary and professionally relevant programs designed by leading researchers and practitioners.